viktorhollanders/wav-file-generator/README.md

 These are the make command for the project

 ```
-  //create the binary files
+  # Create the binary files
   make

-  // creates the out files
+  # Creates the out files
   make release

-  // creates the debug target
+  # Creates the debug target
   make debug

-  // cleans removes everything except the source code
+  # Cleans removes everything except the source code
   make clean

-  // Removes all wav files from the project
+  # Removes all wav files from the project
   make clean_wav
 ```